 Phased retirees may work only on a half-time schedule and generally must spend at least 20 percent of their time at work in mentoring activities.

 The work schedule may be subject to collective bargaining provisions.
 Intermittent schedules are not allowed.
 A phased retiree may not work in more than one position at a time, but at management’s discretion can transfer to a different position in the same or a different agency or can return to full-time work.
 In the latter case the phased retirement annuity would end, and on the individual’s later full retirement, the phased retirement period would be treated as a period of part-time employment.

 Mentoring can encompass a wide range of activities that allow for the transfer of knowledge and skills from one employee to others, and in particular is meant for preparing workers to take over the responsibilities of the position.
 Agencies have discretion to set their own policies on the mentoring requirement, and exceptions are allowed under limited circumstances.

 Phased retirees receive half of the salary of the position and half of the annuity they accumulated up to the point of phased retirement, without offset.
 The computation of what is termed a “phased retirement annuity” is based on service and “high-3” salary at that point.
-Unused sick leave is not counted in the calculation; instead, it remains to the individual’s credit and is applied to the additional amount computed at later full retirement.
+Unused sick leave is not counted in the calculation of that annuity; instead, it remains to the individual’s credit and the amount at later full retirement is included in the benefit calculation at that time.
 Phased retirees under FERS are not eligible for the Special Retirement Supplement.